TimTr/dotfiles/readme.md

   ./setup.sh
 ```

-This will also install files into `HOME/Bin` and put that directory in your PATH.
+This will install files into `/usr/local/bin/$USER` and put that directory in your PATH.
 Run `help.sh` to see additional functionality.
 On macOS, Xcode must first be installed.
 Linux is tested on recent Ubuntu releases.
+Re-run `setup.sh` from the `dotfiles` folder to reset to original files.

 More [documentation is available](https://timtr.github.io/dotfiles/Docs/), but is a work in progress.

 # TODO

-- Move back to requiring setup from root folder, and move PATH files to `~/Bin`
+- Run `setup.sh` from `dotfiles` directory, and copy files to `/usr/local/bin/$USER` in the PATH
+- Move common settings and scripts to the `docfiles/Common` folder to ease maintenance
 - Add basic support for Linux
-- Support common foles in the `./Common` folder to ease maintenance

 ## Overview